surnan/surnan/README.md

 # Hello, I'm Suresh Nandlall! 👋

-With a decade of experience as an IT Support professional, I have built a robust foundation in troubleshooting, system management, and user support.
+With a decade of experience in IT Support, I have built a robust foundation in troubleshooting, system management, and user support.
 Now, I'm channeling my passion for technology into mastering the skills needed to become a professional developer.
-My goal is to leverage my extensive IT background alongside my newly acquired development skills to create innovative solutions and drive technological advancements.
+My goal is to leverage my extensive IT background alongside my development skills to create innovative solutions and drive technological advancements.

-With a decade of experience as an IT Support professional, I have developed a strong foundation in troubleshooting, system management, and user support.
-I am now channeling my passion for technology into learning and mastering the skills required to become a professional developer.
-My goal is to leverage my extensive IT background and newly acquired development skills to create innovative solutions and drive technological advancements.

-With over a decade of experience in IT Support, I have honed my skills in troubleshooting, system management, and user assistance.
-Currently, I am focusing on advancing my career by developing expertise in software development.
-My aim is to combine my extensive IT knowledge with my new programming skills to create innovative solutions and contribute to technological progress.

 <br>

 ## Languages and Development Tools